-Snapchef provides a wide range of restaurant training services for both front-of-the-house and back-of-the house operations.
-We deliver restaurant training programs on-site, or within our commercial kitchen facilities conveniently located in Boston, Providence, Springfield and Worcester.
+Snapchef provides a wide range of culinary training services for both front-of-the-house and back-of-the house operations.
+We deliver culinary training programs on-site, or within our commercial kitchen facilities conveniently located in Boston, Providence, Springfield and Worcester.

 Some of our popular training programs include: